ghodss/kubernetes.github.io/docs/getting-started-guides/scratch.md

     by durable storage (RAID, GCE PD)
   - Alternative: run 3 or 5 etcd instances.
     - Log can be written to non-durable storage because storage is replicated.
-    - run a single apiserver which connects to one of the etc nodes.
+    - run a single apiserver which connects to one of the etcd nodes.

 See [cluster-troubleshooting](/docs/admin/cluster-troubleshooting) for more discussion on factors affecting cluster availability.

 To run an etcd instance:

-1. copy `cluster/saltbase/salt/etcd/etcd.manifest`
+1. Copy `cluster/saltbase/salt/etcd/etcd.manifest`
-1. make any modifications needed
+1. Make any modifications needed
-1. start the pod by putting it into the kubelet manifest directory
+1. Start the pod by putting it into the kubelet manifest directory

 ### Apiserver, Controller Manager, and Scheduler